Moya/Moya/docs/Testing.md

 With the previous `sampleData` and `stubClosure`, we could only specify the data returned when stubbing.
 But you have more options.

-Moya offers you the opportunity to configure an [`endpointClosure`](https://github.com/Moya/Moya/blob/master/docs/Endpoints.md#from-target-to-endpoint) on your provider.
-In that closure, you convert from `Target` to `Endpoint`.
-And this `Endpoint` is where you are going to be able to specify more details for your testing.
+Moya offers you the opportunity to configure an `endpointClosure` on your provider.
+In this closure, your `Target` needs to be mapped to an `Endpoint`. `Endpoint` is a semi-internal data structure used by Moya to reason about the request.
+And in this `Endpoint` is where you are going to be able to specify more details for your testing.
 More concretely, on its `sampleResponseClosure`.

 As we discussed above, the default stubbing behavior is to respond to requests with your sample data with a `200` HTTP status code.
-This is, because the default `endpointClosure` defines a default `sampleResponseClosure` as follows:
+This is because the default `endpointClosure` defines its `sampleResponseClosure` as follows:

 ```swift
 { .networkResponse(200, target.sampleData) }
 ```

-A `sampleResponseClosure` should return a `EndpointSampleResponse`, an it can be:
+If you need to setup your own `sampleResponseClosure`, your implementation should return a case of the `EndpointSampleResponse` enum:

 - A `.networkResponse(Int, Data)` where `Int` is a status code and `Data` is the returned data.
  Useful to customize either response codes or data to your own specification.
 - A `.response(HTTPURLResponse, Data)` where `HTTPURLResponse` is the response and `Data` is the returned data.
  Useful to *fully* stub your responses.
-- A `.networkError(NSError)` where `NSError` is the error occurred when sending the request or retrieving a response.
+- A `.networkError(NSError)` where `NSError` is the error that occurred when sending the request or retrieving a response.
  Useful to test for any network errors: Timeouts, reachability issues, etc.

 For example, the following code creates a provider to stub with *immediate* `401` responses: